content-left-bg.png

 PublishingPageContent

-This Notification Decision Tree (NDT) will help approved providers to determine if a notification to the Regulatory Authority is required and the timeframe in which that notification should be made.
+The National Decision Tree is an interactive tool to assist approved providers in deciding whether a notification is required and the timeframe in which that notification should be made.

-It is the approved providers responsibility to understand their obligations and operate according to the law.
+It is the approved provider’s responsibility to understand their obligations and operate according to the requirements of the National Law.
+Penalties may apply.

 WebPartZone1_2